vokal/Xcode-Template/README.md

 If you chose to include the Starter Network Utility when creating the project, you get a bunch of tests for free!
 The bad news is that templates are dumb, so you have to move them around.

-- Remove the references in "MoveToNonUITestTarget" in the same way you did the Non-iOS resources.
+- Remove the references in "MoveToTestTarget" in the same way you did the Non-iOS resources.

-- Go into the folder hierarchy and find the `MoveToNonUITestTarget` folder.
+- Go into the folder hierarchy and find the `MoveToTestTarget` folder.
 Start by selecting just the test files.
 Then drag the test files into the non-UI test target, and only add them to the non-UI test target.

 - Grab the `VOKMockData` folder and either the `HTTPSessionManager+MockData`category `.h` & `.m` files for Objective-C or the `HTTPSessionManager+MockData.swift` file for Swift.
 Drag them into the non-UI test target, but add them to both the non-UI and UI test targets: